-Box Office: 'Avengers: Endgame' Assembles Second-Biggest Second Weekend Ever
+Box Office: 'Avengers - Endgame' Assembles Second-Biggest Second Weekend Ever

 This weekend’s final new release, “UglyDolls,” launched in fourth place well below expectations, stumbling with $8.5 million from 3,652 venues.
 STX’s animated musical cost $45 million to produce.
 The A-list voice cast includes Kelly Clarkson, Nick Jonas, and Pitbull, who all recorded new music for the movie.
 The family friendly adventure follows a group of misfit dolls who learn to embrace what it means to be unique.

 Meanwhile, Disney’s “Captain Marvel” got another boost from “Avengers: Endgame.”
 It landed at the No. 5 spot, generating $4.3 million during its ninth weekend in theaters.
-The superhero tentpole, starring Brie Larson, has earned $420 million in North America.
+The superhero tentpole, starring Brie Larson, has earned $420 million in North America and $1.12 billion globally.

+Thanks to “Avengers: Endgame,” the year-over-year deficit in ticket sales continues to shrink.
+After this weekend, box office receipts are pacing less than 10 percent behind last year, according to Comscore.
+Hollywood is banking on a number of summer hits, including “The Lion King,” “Toy Story 4,” and “Fast & Furious Presents: Hobbs & Shaw” to help close that gap.

+“If slow and steady wins the race, then the oncoming barrage of big summer titles should collectively over time knock the percentage even lower and in systematic fashion in the coming weeks,” said Paul Dergarabedian, a senior media analyst at Comscore.